 Reusable templates can be created, by the Dynamics administrator, for any recurring processes that have a predictable workflow.
 These templates are listed (alphabetically) in a sub-menu after you click Request Signatures.

-A new Agreement page opens, and any field values that are defined on the Agreement Template automatically populate.
+A new Agreement page opens, and if an Agreement Template is being used, the pre-defined fields automatically populate.

 To define and send an agreement you need only a few things:

 One or more signers need to be defined in the Recipients section.
 Enter the recipients in the order you want them to sign the document.
 If you make a mistake, you can edit the Sign Order field on the left side of the recipient list.

 To define a recipient: